Send Close Add comments: (status displays here)

 West Point exchange program with West German Officer's School (1976).

-Senior summer: Committee on Nuclear, Biological and Chemical warfare.
+Senior summer: Committee on NBC, Nuclear, Biological and Chemical warfare.

 Senior International Relations paper: Policy analysis of the potential deployment of the neutron bomb